department-of-veterans-affairs/vets-api/modules/appeals_api/app/swagger/appealable_issues/v0/api_description_dev.md

-The Contestable Issues API lets you retrieve a list of a claimant’s contestable issues and any chains of preceding issues.
-Contestable issues are issues from claims about which VA has made a decision that may be eligible for appeal.
-Not all contestable issues are guaranteed to be eligible for appeal; for example, claimants may have another appeal in progress for an issue.
+The Appealable Issues API lets you retrieve a list of a claimant’s appealable issues and any chains of preceding issues.
+Appealable issues are issues from claims about which VA has made a decision that may be eligible for appeal.
+Not all appealable issues are guaranteed to be eligible for appeal; for example, claimants may have another appeal in progress for an issue.

 To check the status of all decision reviews and appeals for a specified individual, use the [Appeals Status API](https://dev-developer.va.gov/explore/appeals/docs/appeals?version=current).